odai92/reading-notes/README.md

 - The main page describe's the repo
 - Pages for each day inside the page will link you to:
-  > a page contain a table.
+  > a page contain a table, the
   > table describes the assigment and my comments.
 - There is 15 repo's on this course.